paulhibbitts/workshops-hibbitts-design-org/pages/02.fol2020/presentations/placeholder-slides/presentation.md

 # Key Aspects of Grav

+* Markdown
+ * A platform-independent format perfect for writing and the 5Rs
 * File-based
  * Fast performance (esp. smaller sites), simplicity, portability and generally more secure
  * File-based content naturally supports version control
  * Can serve as a front-end for a collaborative Git repository
-* Markdown
+* Workflow
- * A platform-independent format perfect for writing and the 5Rs
+ * Supports an efficient edit and publish workflow (esp.
+Git-based)
 * Modular
  * Modular content is possible, along with custom content types
 * Customization